enchant97/home-terminal-system/docs/Guides.md

 When first run a default user will be created called "terminal".
 The password for this account is the same as username.
 This is the admin account which allows further user accounts to be created.
-It is recomended to change the default password when setup is complete.
+It is recommended to change the default password when setup is complete.

 Depending on your hardware it may take a few seconds to load the first page, this is due to the database being setup.